 Software

 The computer, along with the internet, is one of the most powerful tools cognitive scientists possess in the modern age, and I am passionate about using it to its full potential.
-I've conducted multiple large scale online experiments in past and I'm happy to talk about converting existing studies to the online format.
 I've been a contributor to jsPsych in the past, and now maintain a flexible (but sparsely documented) library called reaction-time that I use to run all my experiments.
-I would love to run a workshop on how to design and run online experiments, so if there's interest, please reach out.
+Here's an introductory talk I've given on making online experiments.
+Happy to run more workshops on how to design and run online experiments, so please reach out if you are interested.

 I strongly believe computational models are one of the only ways cognitive scientists can get to a 'grand theory of cognition'.
 I have used CNNs, LLMs, and other custom models to both successfully and unsuccessfully predict human behavior.
 However, I believe there are many rivers to cross before they serve as explanations of cognitive properties.
 This is one aspect of my skillset I hope to develop in the future.